PrysmianGroup/.github/profile/README.md

 ```
 git clone --mirror <url of repo to be migrated> <new-local-folder-for-new-repo>
 ```
-4. Navigate to the new-local-folder-for-new-repo
+4. Navigate into the new-local-folder-for-new-repo
 ```
 cd <new-local-folder-for-new-repo>
 ```